Here are the Cabinet members and others around Trump who have been tested - KESQ

 The 14-year-old son of Trump and first lady Melania Trump has tested negative for coronavirus, according to Stephanie Grisham, Melania Trump’s chief of staff.

-“Barron has tested negative and all precautions are being taken to ensure he’s kept safe and healthy,” Grisham said.
+“Barron has tested negative and all precautions are being taken to ensure he’s kept safe and healthy,” Grisham said Friday.

 This story has been updated with additional information.